 - Financial statements prepared or reviewed by a CPA or a surety bond

 - Proof of workers’ compensation insurance coverage if you have employees

-All applicants must pass both sections of the license test (trade and business and law) to qualify for a license, so using an Arkansas contractors license practice test is recommended.
+To qualify for a license, all applicants must pass both sections of the license test (trade and business and law).

 General contractor license types

 Here's a closer look at the different general contractor license types in Arkansas:

 Residential Builders License: This license allows a contractor to build a new single-family residence and perform structural changes, remodels or additions to all residential projects over $2,000.
 A residential builder's license will not allow for commercial projects over $50,000.